 property management company: ordinary fees between 5% to 8% of rental income generated

-Having a skilled accountant can make or break a real estate investment in Japan.
+Having a skilled accountant can make or break a Japanese real estate investment.
 Many of the costs and fees involved are deductible for tax purposes, allowing you to reduce your taxable base and bank more net income.
 The question is, to what extent do you incorporate these “miscellaneous” expenses into your DSCR calculation.
 Afterall, on a monthly basis for example, your cash flow will not be affected by annual property taxes.
 They will not affect your monthly ability to meet loan repayments.
 However, when the annul tax bill arrives if you are unable to pay it then you encounter a solvency issue.
 Although the bank will have been appeased, you still need to find the money to cover the costs and taxes of the investment, and if the investment does not provide enough surplus income to cover these, then free cash flow is in fact negative, and money must be paid from out of pocket.

 Another example would be the cost of having the property managed by an agent.
 Gross monthly income is usually charged at 5%-8% each month and the proceeds sent to the owner net of this charge.
 This net payment is the NOI.
 The lower the NOI, the lower the coverage shown by the DSCR formula.
 However, if the investor is able to use this expense to reduce his tax liability, and secure a tax rebate as a result, despite the frequency of this credit being received being annually as opposed to monthly, is this not relevant to the ability of the investment to cover its costs?
 The notion here is similar to that of valuing a stock.
 Depending on the methodology used, different results will be arrived at.
 There is no definitively correct answer.